Unique Stable Matchings: Matching problems and their normal form

 \begin{example} Let $P_{1}$ be an instance of the stable matching problem in which there are three workers and three firms.
 Precisely, $\Workers = \set{\worker{1}, \worker{2}, \worker{3}}$ and $\Firms = \set{\firm{1}, \firm{2}, \firm{3}}$, and preferences are as follows.

 It can be checked that $P_{1}$ possesses two stable matchings, that we label $\match_{1}$ and $\match_{2}$.
 They are,

 \end{example}

 Example \ref{exInitial} is straightforward.
-We introduce it because in the next section we use it to highlight how an instance of the stable matching problem may contain more information than is required in order to compute the full set of stable matchings for a particular market.
+We introduce it because in the next section we use it to highlight how an instance of the stable matching problem may contain more information than is required in order to compute the full set of stable matchings for a particular two-sided market.

 To give a taster of what we mean by the above, let us briefly consider Example \ref{exInitial} from the perspective of worker $\worker{1}$ and from the perspective of firm $\firm{2}$.
-Since $\worker{1}$'s most preferred firm is $\firm{2}$ and $\firm{2}$'s most preferred worker is $\worker{1}$, it must be that the pair $(\worker{1}, \firm{2})$ are in all stable matchings since otherwise $(\worker{1}, \firm{2})$ would form a blocking pair.
+Since $\worker{1}$'s most preferred firm is $\firm{2}$ and $\firm{2}$'s most preferred worker is $\worker{1}$, it must be that the pair $(\worker{1}, \firm{2})$ are in all stable matchings since $(\worker{1}, \firm{2})$ would form a blocking pair against any matching not including it.
 (This is corroborated by the two stable matchings of Example \ref{eq:example1stable}, $\match_{1}$ and $\match_{2}$, given in \eqref{eq:example1stable}.)
-That is, we observe and exploit the fact that most-preferred partners play a special role in matching problems since one half of a blocking pair is guaranteed.

-But we can build on the above observation.
+The above observation can be built on.
 Given that $\worker{1}$ will certainly be matched with (their favourite firm) $\firm{2}$ in every stable matching, the fact that $\worker{1}$ has a relative preference for $\firm{1}$ over $\firm{3}$ is irrelevant.
 By this we mean the following:\ observe that if $\worker{1}$'s preferences were altered so that their relative preference for $\firm{1}$ over $\firm{3}$ were swapped, the set of stable matchings would remain unchanged.
 In fact, it is also the case that if worker $\worker{1}$'s preferences were incomplete, such that they preferred to be unmatched over being matched with either $\firm{1}$ or $\firm{3}$, the set of stable matchings would further remain unchanged.
 This motivates the notion of an {\it unattractive alternative} that is the subject of the next section.